luisesanmartin/ml-eviction-chicago/README.md

-# ml-eviction-chicago
-Repository for our ML project on eviction rates across Chicago
+# Evictions in Cook County
+Welcome to our repository!
+It contains all the files we used and generated in our project.
+We used a supervised learning approach to predict the block groups of the Cook Country (Illinois) at the most risk of having the highest number of evictions.

 Collaborators:

-Jessica Langston
+* Jessica Langston

-Liza Marie Soriano
+* Liza Marie Soriano

-Luis Eduardo "Luise" San Martin
+* Luis Eduardo "Luise" San Martin

+Folders and files:

+* **README.md**: The present readme file
+* **data**: The folder that contains all the data files we used for this project
+* **notebooks**:The Jupyter Noebooks we used
+* **scripts**: Te Python scripts with the functions we created
+* **submissions**: All the files we submitted for the assignments and progress reports related to this project

+Each folder contains their own README.md files further explaining their contents.